Last Updated: June 2, 2025

 Rusty Jarrett/Getty Images

-Force was an extremely successful driver between 1987 and 1996, during which time he won sixty-seven of the total 203 NHRA events.
-His success continued into the mid and late 1990s, as he dominated the field and won a total of ten NHRA championship events from 1993 to 2002, including six straight from 1997 to 2002.
+Force was an extremely successful driver between 1987 and 1996, winning sixty-seven of the total 203 NHRA events.
+His success continued into the mid and late 1990s, as he dominated the field and won ten NHRA championship events from 1993 to 2002, including six straight from 1997 to 2002.

 During this time, he also started building a racing team.
-The younger brother, Tony Pedregon, of his arch-rival Cruz Pedregon, drove his second car and fellow racer and friend, Gary Densham, drove a third car.
+The younger brother, Tony Pedregon, of his arch-rival Cruz Pedregon, drove his second car, and fellow racer and friend, Gary Densham, drove a third car.
 In 2003, Force didn't win a title for the first time since 1992.
-However, the timing worked out as teammate Pedregon wone his first world title.
-Force returned to the top in 2004 when he won a thirteenth world title.
+However, the timing worked out as teammate Pedregon won his first world title.
+Force returned to the top in 2004, winning a thirteenth world title.

 In 2005, Force won five events but finished third overall in the championship standings.
 The following year, in 2006, he won his 14th NHRA World Funny Car Championship.
-The next year started off poorly as he had a crash in Ennis, Texas at the beginning of the year.
-However he was able to recover and came back to win the O'Reilly NHRA Thunder Valley Nationals.
-In September of 2007, Force was injured in a crash and Phil Burkart Jr. had to replace him for the rest of the 2007 season.
-Force's domination started to decline in the late 2000s, as he finished seventh overall in 2008 and ninth in 2009.
-However his daughter, Ashley, finished second overall.
+The following year started poorly as he had a crash in Ennis, Texas, at the beginning of the year.
+However, he was able to recover and came back to win the O'Reilly NHRA Thunder Valley Nationals.
+In September of 2007, Force was injured in a crash, and Phil Burkart Jr. had to replace him for the rest of the 2007 season.
+Force's domination declined in the late 2000s, as he finished seventh overall in 2008 and ninth in 2009.
+However, his daughter, Ashley, finished second overall.

 John Force Wealth